COMPETITIVE GOVERNANCE

 The Human Resources and Sales Sector is established.

-The purpose of the Human Resources and Sales Sector is to regulate employment and economic transactions in retail and wholesale.
+The purpose of the Human Resources and Sales Sector is to regulate employment and economic transactions within businesses and organizations.

-Every state-level Sector 24 Sector Board must collect 5% of its state's GDP to fund Sector 9, as stated in Sector 9; the Sector 24 Sector Board must develop a method to assign each Sector 24 CRA a percentage of the GDP in which it is responsible; 50% of the taxing obligations must be assigned to the business side, and 50% must be assigned to the individual side; CRA's have great latitude in determining its tax codes to meet its obligations; the head tax clause in the (CRA Section 11: Taxation) applies only to the individual side relating to Sector 9 funding.
+Every state-level Sector 24 Sector Board must collect 5% of its state's GDP to fund Sector 9, as stated in Sector 9; the Sector 24 Sector Board must develop a method to assign each Sector 24 CRA a percentage of the GDP for which it is responsible; 50% of the taxing obligations must be assigned to the business side, and 50% to the individual side; CRAs have broad latitude in determining their tax codes to meet their obligations; the head tax clause in the (CRA Section 11: Taxation) applies only to the individual side for Sector 9 funding.

-Sector 24's Rating System with a 40% vote may set a Rating Floor for integrity, and a 70% vote lowers integrity Rating floors.
+Sector 24's Rating System may set a Rating Floor for integrity with a 40% vote, and a 70% vote lowers integrity Rating floors.

 Sector 25.
 Identity: Personal and Business